catppuccin/userstyles/docs/port-creation.md

   url: https://github.com/<your github username>
 ```

-2. locate the `userstyles` section and add your port to the list.
+2. Locate the `userstyles` section and add your port to the list.
 ```yaml
 <port>:
   name: <name>